camunda/camunda-docs/docs/reference/announcements.md

 :::caution
 The [form linking](/components/modeler/web-modeler/advanced-modeling/form-linking.md#using-the-link-button) feature is impacted by an [issue](https://github.com/camunda/zeebe/issues/16311) where the wrong forms can get linked with new user task instances, effectively corrupting the user task instance.
 If you make use of this feature and run either `8.4.0`, `8.4.1` or `8.4.2`, we urge you to update to the newest `8.4.3` patch that includes the required fix.

-The instructions on how to fix the issue are available in the [form linking](/components/modeler/web-modeler/advanced-modeling/form-linking.md#known-issues-with-linked-forms) documentation.
+Follow the instructions in the [form linking](/components/modeler/web-modeler/advanced-modeling/form-linking.md#known-issues-with-linked-forms) documentation to resolve this issue.
 :::

 ### Versioning changes in Helm chart